ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Examples of unit tests related to the UI

-* These tests are available in the `uitesting` files.
+* These tests are available in the `uitesting` files

+* When testing components, we want to test that the component behaves in a certain way.
+We also want to be sure that we can test events (click on a button for example).
+The components need to be mounted on the browser DOM, but when writing tests there is no DOM.

 * We want to make sure that the text that is rendered contains *Welcome*.
 We use a regular expression in the test